tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    ```

 > **Note:** The tz4 key iported above is your manager key, not your consensus key or companion key.

+## Installation (Advanced)

+You can install different TezBake components on different systems.
+For example, you can have the Signer, Node and DAL on 3 different machines, all communicating together.

+Follow the steps in [Baking with Prism](/en/tezbake/tutorials/baking-with-prism.md)

+As with everything in life, complexity adds more failure points.
+Only separate the TezBake components if you have a compelling use case.

 ---